iomega/ms2query/README.md

 ### Run MS2Query
 Below an example script is given.
+Before running place the variables ms2query_library_files_directory and ms2_spectra_directory with the correct directories.

 This script will first download files for a default MS2Query library.
 This default library is trained on the GNPS library of 2021-04-09.

-After downloading it runs a search on
+After downloading a library search and analog search is performed on the query spectra in your directory The results are stored as csv files in a results directory within the same directory as your query spectra

 ```python
 import os